STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 ---
 # Building HPX

-* Can seem intimidating, but easier than it looks
+* Building HPX can seem intimidating, but it's easier than it looks.

 ---
 ## Dependencies